Attributes-PHP/wp-fastendpoints/docs/docs/quick-start/tests/index.md

 ## Testing structure

-We are going to write unit and integration tests and our testing structure should look like the following:
+We are going to write unit and integration tests.
+Our code structure would look like the following:

 ```text
 my-plugin